 The Mercato Nuovo or the new market close to the square is bustling with stalls for leather goods in a 16th-century loggia.
 The main attraction here is ‘Porcellino of Florence’ a bronze statue of the boar.
 It is believed that if one shines the pig’s snout they are sure to return to Florence.
 We too rubbed hard to try out our luck for the future.

 A narrow alley connected the market to the Piazza Della Signoria which houses the prominent art museum Uffizi gallery and Palazzo Vecchio the imposing town hall of Florence.

 The arcade ‘Loggia Della Signoria’ itself is an exceptional open-air museum with some of the outstanding Renaissance sculptures.

 It was drizzling most of the times and the weather had turned chilly but that did not stop us from devouring on as many gelatos possible.
 For, we were in Italy and gelatos here taste scrumptious!
 And in Florence gelatos from the ‘Vivoli’ are a must-try.
 You will find it on the way to the Basilica of Santa Croce.
 For more on food trails,read Florence for Foodies from Misadventures with Andi.

 Basilica of Santa Croce is a burial place of some of the popular Italians artists.
 We visited the church and spent some time relaxing in the square.

 The square was lively with tourists and many street performers.
 A small musical performance fascinated and delighted everyone around the square with its band.

-Last part of our Florence sightseeing was the leather shopping at the Michelangelo’s Leather gallery after reading through some nice reviews on the Internet.
+The last part of our Florence sightseeing was the leather shopping at Michelangelo’s Leather gallery after reading through some nice reviews on the Internet.
 Michelangelo has a good variety of leather bags, jackets, and accessories.